BenjaminDoran/motif-paper/sections/paper-methodology.md

 ![](./imgs/polyAMetricsSingle.png)

 The first item to notice about both these metrics is that they are calculated individual by base.
-We have separate measurements each for Adenine, Cytosine, Guanine, and Tyrosine.
+We have separate measurements each for Adenine, Cytosine, Guanine, and Thymine.
 This can be important later on in representing motifs as we do care to know if position `i` is always "A" or perhaps can be either "A" or "C".
 At this stage, we care about a general metric that measures overall conservation so that we can find the location of the motif.
 We can let later analysis uncover the individual nucleotide differences.

 We can get this overall metric with expected information also called entropy, which can be calculated at each position as the sum of each base's information weighted by its percentage.

 **Entropy:**

-$$ H = -\sum_{i = 1}^{n} P(x_i) \log_2(P(x_i)) $$
+$$H=-\sum_{i=1}^{n}P(x_i)\log_2(P(x_i))$$

 Applying an entropy calculation column-wise along the sequence will let us measure general conservation non-specific to any particular nucleotide.
 But, entropy by itself is not well suited to UniDip.
 We can see from looking at the plot of individual information content above that higher scores of information content actually correspond to less frequency, and lower scores to higher conservation.
 This makes sense because a sequence that is always a single symbol cannot convey any information.
 In our case, we would like to invert the Y axis, and scale to above 0, such that our metric matches the format of histogram data that we have already shown to perform well.
-Making this transformation, we can visualize our simple sequence as scaled negative entropy.
+Making this transformation, we can visualize our simple sequence as scaled negative entropy (SNE).

 ![](./imgs/polyANegEnt.png)